The client was in need of an ongoing asset management solution to help manage and sell over 25,000 pieces of surplus MRO equipment…

 An overview of four different projects with EquipNet, including a leading device engineering facility, global healthcare provider, global pharmaceutical conglomerate, and an industrial manufacturing company.

-This client’s in-house project manager from EquipNet realized an opportunity for a large cleanout of surplus medical device equipment at the company headquarters.
-The disposition resulted in over 70 assets sold and over $100,000 in sales.
+The client’s in-house EquipNet project manager realized an opportunity for a large cleanout of surplus medical device equipment at its headquarters.

-This client reached out for assistance with a two-phase asset disposition project at a facility in Cleveland, Mississippi.
-Equipment at the facility would be primarily classified as sterile fill/finish equipment.
+This client reached out for assistance with a two-phase asset disposition project at a facility in Cleveland, Mississippi, featuring sterile fill/finish equipment.

-Becton Dickinson’s facility was closing in Seattle, which consisted of two separate buildings with over 100 assets including Mori Seiki, Haas, and Fadal CNC Machining Centers, Tool Room and Support equipment.
+Becton Dickinson’s Seattle facility was closing, consisting of two buildings with over 100 assets including Mori Seiki, Haas, and Fadal CNC Machining Centers, Tool Room and Support equipment.

-We helped this client manage its closure within its requested timeline, resulting in $1,000,000 in return and 100% of assets sold through a dedicated online auction event and individual asset sales through the EquipNet MarketPlace.
+EquipNet helped this client manage its closure within its requested timeline, resulting in $1 million in return and 100% of assets sold through a dedicated online auction event and individual asset sales through MarketPlace.

 Early in the year, the client reached out to EquipNet requesting assistance with a facility closure in Staffanstorp, Sweden involving over 100 assets.
 This facility had been manufacturing a raw ingredient used for insulin.

 The client was closing a 50,000 sq. ft.
 San Francisco lab facility that housed 500 surplus lab and analytical assets.
-The multi-building site needed to be cleared out within a 45-day timeframe.
+The multi-building site needed to be cleared out within a 45-day timeframe, leading the company to approach EquipNet for assistance.

-The client’s Lincoln facility was utilizing a third party warehouse storing approximately 80 assets, ranging from small lab kit to solid dose and sterile processing equipment.
+The client’s Lincoln facility was utilizing a third party warehouse storing approximately 80 assets, including solid dose and sterile processing equipment.
 Per request of the warehouse location’s landlord, the client needed the facility cleared by the end of August 2016.

 The client reached out to EquipNet for assistance closing the entire telecommunications division of its company, which included over 20 facilities spanning across the globe.
 Facilities included locations in over five different countries.